-In addition to the increased morbidity and mortality, diabetes imposes an economic burden on individuals, families and society including direct costs from individual treatment costs, public healthcare and associated care costs, as well as indirect costs from lost productivity, absenteeism and deaths.
-It is the 4-5th leading cause of death in high-income countries.
+In addition to the increased morbidity and mortality, diabetes imposes an economic burden on individuals, families and society including direct costs from individual treatment costs, public healthcare and associated care costs, as well as indirect costs from lost productivity, absenteeism and deaths, the 4-5th leading cause of death in high-income countries.

 Hyperglycaemia disturbs energy metabolism affecting tissue and organ functioning that leads to serious secondary diabetes complications 10-20 years after onset including cardiovascular disease, kidney failure, blindness, nerve damage and limb amputations, resulting in increased morbidity, mortality and healthcare costs.
-Importantly, in addition to quality of life being significantly decreased, people with T2D have a reduced life expectancy by 10 years on average.
+Importantly, in addition to quality of life significantly decreased, T2D people’s life expectancy is reduced on average by 10 years.

-T2D can be prevented through lifestyle changes such as weight loss to achieve a healthy body weight, regular physical activity, having a healthy balanced diet, quitting smoking, reducing stress and improving sleep patterns.
+T2D can be prevented through lifestyle changes such as weight loss to achieve a healthy body weight, regular physical activity, healthy balanced diet, quitting smoking, reduced stress and improved sleep patterns.
 Maintaining blood glucose levels, blood pressure and cholesterol close to normal can delay or prevent diabetes complications and requires regular monitoring.